 - This Part applies to assurance engagements other than audit engagements and review engagements.
-Examples of such engagements include: - Assurance on an entity's key performance indicators. - Assurance on an entity's compliance with law or regulation. - Assurance on performance criteria, such as value for money, achieved by a public sector body. - Assurance on the effectiveness of an entity's system of internal control. - Assurance on an entity's greenhouse gas statement. - An audit of specific elements, accounts or items of a financial statement. - In this Part, the term "professional accountant" refers to individual professional accountants in public practice and their firms. - SSQC 1 requires a firm to establish policies and procedures designed to provide it with reasonable assurance that the firm, its personnel and, where applicable, others subject to independence requirements maintain independence where required by relevant ethics standards.
+Examples of such engagements include: - Assurance on an entity's key performance indicators. - Assurance on an entity's compliance with law or regulation. - Assurance on performance criteria, such as value for money, achieved by a public sector body. - Assurance on the effectiveness of an entity's system of internal control. - Assurance on an entity's greenhouse gas statement. - An audit of specific elements, accounts or items of a financial statement. - In this Part, the term "professional accountant" refers to individual professional accountants in public practice and their firms. - SSQM 1 requires a firm to design, implement and operate a system of quality 900.3 management for assurance engagements performed by the firm.
+As part of this system of quality management, SSQM 1 requires the firm to establish quality objectives that address the fulfillment of responsibilities in accordance with relevant ethical requirements, including those related to independence.
+Under SSQM 1, relevant ethical requirements are those related to the firm, its personnel and, when applicable, others subject to the independence requirements to which the firm and the firm's engagements are subject.
 In addition, Singapore Standards on Assurance Engagements (SSAEs) and SSAs establish responsibilities for engagement partners and engagement teams at the level of the engagement.
 The allocation of responsibilities within a firm will depend on its size, structure and organisation.
 Many of the provisions of Part 4B do not prescribe the specific responsibility of individuals within the firm for actions related to independence, instead referring to "firm" for ease of reference.
-Firms assign responsibility for a particular action to an individual or a group of individuals (such as an assurance team) in accordance with SSQC 1.
+A firm assigns operational responsibility for compliance with independence requirements to an individual(s) in accordance with SSQM 1.
 Additionally, an individual professional accountant remains responsible for compliance with any provisions that apply to that accountant's activities, interests or relationships. - 900.4 Independence is linked to the principles of objectivity and integrity.
 It comprises: - (a) Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgement, thereby allowing an individual to act with integrity, and exercise objectivity and professional scepticism. - (b) Independence in appearance the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a firm's or an assurance team member's integrity, objectivity or professional scepticism has been compromised.